-- Takes place each day at the same time and in the same place - Is meant to keep track of Sprint Backlog and the progress towards the Sprint Goal - Maximizes the chance the Developers reach the Sprint Goal - Does not have a described format.
-It is up to the Developers to decide how they conduct the meeting, as long as the focus lies on the progress towards the Sprint Goal - Has to take place.
-It is the responsibility of the Scrum Master to make sure the meeting occurs.
-The only mandatory attendance are the Developers, the Scrum Master's attendance is not mandatory.
-If others attend, they have to make sure not to disturb the meeting. - Improves communication, makes other meetings unnecessary, identifies impediments, helps fast decision making and improves the level of knowledge of the Developers.
+- Takes place each day at the same time and in the same place - Is meant to keep track of Sprint Backlog and the progress towards the Sprint Goal - Maximizes the chance the Development Team reaches the Sprint Goal - Does not have a described format.
+It is up to the Development Team to decide how they conduct the meeting, as long as the focus lies on the progress towards the Sprint Goal - Has to take place, it is the responsibility of the Scrum Master to make sure of the meeting taking place.
+The only mandatory attendance is the Development Team's, the Scrum Master's attendance is not mandatory.
+If others attend the meeting, they have to make sure not to disturb the meeting. - Improves communication, makes other meetings unnecessary, identifies impediments, helps fast decision making and improves the level of knowledge of the Development Team.